 address to use for Orchestralist posts:

 subscribers can post.
-Subscribers may also view Orchestralist mail on the web.
+Subscribers may also view, search and reply to Orchestralist mail,

 text messages only.
 Do not send attachments; the system removes these from posts that contain them.